go-pg/docs/docs/models.md

 [struct tag](https://pkg.go.dev/github.com/go-pg/pg/v10?tab=doc#example-DB-Model-HstoreStructTag) or
 use [pg.Hstore wrapper](https://pkg.go.dev/github.com/go-pg/pg/v10?tab=doc#example-Hstore).

+## Discarding unknown columns

-To discard unknown columns, add tag `pg:",discard_unknown_columns"` on `tableName` struct field.
+To discard an unknown column, prefix it with underscore, for example `_ignore_me`.
+You can also add tag `` tableName struct{} `pg:",discard_unknown_columns"` `` to discard all unknown columns.

 ## SQL NULL and Go zero values

 By default all columns except primary keys are nullable and go-pg marshals Go zero values (empty string, 0, zero time, nil map, and nil slice) as SQL `NULL`.
-This behavior can be changed using `pg:",use_zero"`tag.
+This behavior can be disabled using `pg:",use_zero"`tag.

-Default value for a column can be specified on SQL level using `pg:"default:now()"` tag.
+For insert queries you can also specify a default value for a column using `pg:"default:now()"` tag.
+In such case go-pg uses `DEFAULT` instead of `NULL` for Go zero values.

 ## Example